slaily/beeftree/learnings/database-storage-engine.md

 - Add support for variable-length keys and values
 - Optimize for specific workload patterns (read-heavy vs write-heavy)

+## Resources
+- [Database Internals: A Deep Dive into How Distributed Data Systems Work](https://www.databass.dev/) by Alex Petrov - An essential, modern book on the topic.
+- [Readings in Database Systems (The Red Book)](http://www.redbook.io/) - A collection of seminal papers in database research.
+- [CMU 15-445/645 Intro to Database Systems](https://www.youtube.com/playlist?list=PLSE8ODhjZXjbohkNB6gIu4Q0_sNStx2C1) - A legendary university course available for free on YouTube.

 ## Progress Tracking
-- Use [x] for completed items
+- Use `[x]` for completed items and `[ ]` for pending items.
-- Use [ ] for pending items
-- Date stamp when sections are completed

-### Next Steps After Completion
-- Study LSM-trees and other storage structures
-- Explore distributed database systems (Spanner, CockroachDB)
-- Learn about query optimization and execution engines
-- Investigate modern storage formats (Parquet, Arrow)
-- Contribute to open-source database projects
+- Add a date stamp, e.g., `✅ *Completed: YYYY-MM-DD*`, when a major section or exercise is finished.